AceMedia/AceMedia-Login-Block-and-Page/readme.txt

 = 0.423 =
 Release Date: 2024-10-12
 * New Feature: Implemented dynamic login redirects based on user roles, allowing specific redirect URLs for each role within the settings.
-* Enhancement: Updated ace-login-block.php to handle dynamic redirects, ensuring users are sent to the appropriate page after logging in based on their role.
+* Enhancement: Updated acemedia-login-block.php to handle dynamic redirects, ensuring users are sent to the appropriate page after logging in based on their role.
 * Enhancement: Modified package-lock.json and package.json to include new dependencies required for the updated functionality.
 * Enhancement: Enhanced src/block.json to support role-based page listings, making it easier to manage page options for each role.
 * Enhancement: Updated src/login-block.js to dynamically list available pages per role, improving the settings interface for selecting redirect URLs.